ExpositionEngineering/fs-102-exposition-engineering-show-proposal-1-ttkatta/writing/proposals/show_proposal_one.md

 ## 🎉 Show Description

-TODO: Write at least three to five paragraphs that describe the content of the episode, ensuring that the description is both engaging and informative.

 - **Description**: The plan is to start the episode with introductions and what year.
 Then, I will be introducing the aspect of biochemistry and ask the student how they are doing in class.
 I plan on getting all of the information that I need, and then editing the parts where we mess up out of the overall show.
 The plan is to get information about the senior's coursework and other information.
 -  I could also ask about specific teachers and ways that they studies for tests and little tips and tricks for the classes that they have taken.
 Another thing that would be good to highlight would have to be to ask the senior about what courses that they have taken throughout their years.
 This is because I know that I have had trouble about what classes to take myself as a biochemistry major.
 I believe that this will help the future students, so that they have a better understanding of the courses and the things that they need to prepare for if they chose to pursue this major.
 - Overall, the goal is to bring more awareness to the major, and help other people prepare for what they might see in this major.
 If they need anymore information, they can listen to the show to be more informed.

 ## 📢 Call to Action

-TODO: After a person listens to this episode what do you want them to do?

-TODO: Write at least two sentences that explain the call to action for this episode.

 - **Call to Action**: I want the person to have a better undestanding of the major, and what overall they have to do to be prepared maybe even get any advice that hey need for finalizing which major they want to take.
 This will also allow for the listeners to be sure that they are going into the major that they want to.